matm/jQuery-File-Upload-Wiki/How-to-implement-File-Limits.md

 This page explains how to implement client-side limits for the files being uploaded, e.g. to restrict **file sizes** and **file types** or the number of selected files.
 **Note**: To enforce these constraints, you will still have to implement the same limitations within your server-side handler, as any client-side restrictions can be bypassed.
+**Note2:** If you want to allow only 1 file just remove the "multiple" attribute from the file input element in your HTML markup.

 ## File limits example for the jQuery File Upload UIX version:
 ```js